jpachecoxyz/jpachecoxyz.github.io/hugo/content/about.md

 My career is a testament to my unwavering commitment to innovation and continuous learning.
 Each challenge fuels my passion, propelling me to explore new horizons and revolutionize conventional practices.
 I thrive in environments that demand ingenuity and embrace the convergence of technology and creativity.

-Beyond the technical facets, I am deeply invested in collaborative endeavors, fostering a culture of knowledge exchange and mentorship.
+Beyond the technical facets, I am deeply invested in collaborative endeavors, fostering a culture of knowledge exchange and mentor-ship.
 I firmly believe that sharing insights and empowering others amplifies the impact of technological advancements.

 See my whole information [here](/documents/cv.pdf).